giuseppewebber/embedded-project/README.md

 - [Educational booster pack MKII](https://www.ti.com/tool/BOOSTXL-EDUMKII?keyMatch=&tisearch=search-everything&usecase=hardware): which is the board with an LCD screen, a joystick, buttons and the accelerometer that will act as the controller;
 - [ESP32](https://www.amazon.it/AZDelivery-NodeMCU-Development-Arduino-gratuito/dp/B071P98VTG/ref=asc_df_B071P98VTG/?tag=googshopit-21&linkCode=df0&hvadid=194881236129&hvpos=&hvnetw=g&hvrand=2149836172945902890&hvpone=&hvptwo=&hvqmt=&hvdev=c&hvdvcmdl=&hvlocint=&hvlocphy=1008827&hvtargid=pla-367709801435&th=1): which is the board able to output the bluetooth signal to the main computer;
-- Either a power-bank or a battery plus a 5V power module to allow a stable power supply to the two boards;
+- A power-bank to allow a stable power supply to the two boards;
 - 3 jumper wires, and eventually a breadboard to make more efficient connections;
 - A computer with a serial bluetooth port.